7ganam/Image-Processing-API/README.md

 2. **Access the server from the browser.**
    For example by using the URL -> http://localhost:3000/api/image?filename=fjord.jpg&width=100&height=100
 3. **Try different file names and image sizes.**

+## Image folder locations

+The main images are located at /public/images .
+The created thumbnails are located at /public/images/thumbnails